Malaga (Spain Granada)

 • (Guadiaro Quay 2) building a new cruise terminal, port museum, education center - budget EUR 22 million

-• (Ricardo Gross Quay 1) expansion of the yacht marina, adding new 24 slots for megayachts with LOA length up to 30 m (98 ft)
+• (Ricardo Gross Quay 1) expansion of the yacht marina, adding new 24 slots for megayachts with max LOA length 30 m (98 ft)

 Malaga cruise terminal